EMS130 – 470.00 Hours

 - 120 hours of Capstone EMS Internship

 The hospital and ambulance rotations begin during the classroom portion of the class.
-You will have up to four months after the last day of class to complete all clinical, and ambulance internship requirements.
+You will have up to four months after the last day of class, for a maximum of 52 weeks, to complete all clinical, and ambulance internship requirements.

 *The online co-requisite courses are: